 When we consider the centrality of child reintegration to the development agenda, one of the primary aims is prevention, and this in turn is linked to root causes.
 Reducing violence, including violence against children, and preventing their recruitment and re-recruitment should be seen as a continuum of well-coordinated efforts to strengthen coherence between humanitarian, development and peace sustaining actions.
-While they have quite different estimates, the Organisation for Economic Cooperation and Development (OECD) and the World Bank predict that by 2030 more than 50 percent of the world's poor will live in countries affected by fragility and violence, while the cost of humanitarian assistance to these countries will be as much as US \$50 billion per year.
+While they have quite different estimates, the Organisation for Economic Co-operation and Development (OECD) and the World Bank predict that by 2030 more than 50 percent of the world's poor will live in countries affected by fragility and violence, while the cost of humanitarian assistance to these countries will be as much as \$50 billion per year.40

-The 2030 Agenda for Sustainable Development - as well as other development agenda such as the African Union's Agenda 2063 - focus attention on peace and development through such coordinated and concerted investment and action.
-The SDGs provide for a harmonized way of working so that interventions not only meet the needs of those affected but also reduce risk and vulnerability.
-Many of the 17 SDGs relate directly to the lives of children and are relevant to child soldiers and other children https://www.un.org/sustainabledevelopment https://au.int/en/agenda2063/overview affected by armed conflict.
-In adopting the SDGs, governments agreed to end the recruitment and use of children by armed forces or armed groups by 2030.
+The 2030 Agenda for Sustainable Development-as well as other development agendas such as the African Union's Agenda 2063-focus attention on peace and development through such coordinated and concerted investment and action.
+41,42 The SDGs provide for a harmonized way of working so that interventions not only meet the needs of those affected but also reduce risk and vulnerability.
+Many of the 17 SDGs relate directly to the lives of children and are relevant to child soldiers and other children affected by armed conflict.
+In adopting the SDGs, governments agreed to end the recruitment and use of children by armed forces or armed groups by 2030.43